beloglazov/openstack-centos-kvm-glusterfs/README.rst

 aggregated from multiple servers in a data center.
-The system provides a web interface (dashboard) and APIs compatible with Amazon EC2 to the administrators and users that allow flexible on-demand provisioning of the resources.
+The system provides a web interface (dashboard) and APIs compatible with Amazon EC2 to the administrators and users that allow flexible on-demand provisioning of resources.
 OpenStack also supports the Open Cloud Computing Interface (OCCI) [13]_, which is an emerging standard defining IaaS APIs, and delivered through the Open Grid Forum (OGF) [14]_.

 In April 2012, the project lead and management functions have been transferred to a newly formed OpenStack Foundation.
 The goals of the